ndmrr/fnix/readme.md

-- fnix
+# fnix

 This is my first ever operating system.

-Currently, it has a:
+Currently, it has:

 	- GDT
 	- IDT